pablos123/environment/docs/bash-coding-standards.md

 main "$@"
 ```

 This example exercises most of the rules in this document; the sections below refer back to it.

+---

+## Anatomy of a script

+Every script follows the same fixed top-down order.
+No deviations.
 The strict header order, top to bottom:

 1. **Shebang.** `#!/usr/bin/env bash` locates Bash via `PATH` rather than hardcoding `/bin/bash`.
 2. **Header comment.** A single one-line `#` comment naming what the file is.
 Required for every script and library; no exceptions.
 A second short line is permitted only when there is genuine context the reader cannot infer from the code (e.g., "Run as root.", "Sourced by interactive shells; no strict mode.").
 Two lines maximum.